rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 ### Create multiple networks

 This operation takes one parameter, an indexed array.
-Each element of this array must be an associative array with the keys shown in [the table above](#create-a-network).
+Each element of this array must be an associative array with the keys shown in [the preceding table](#create-a-network).

 You can create multiple networks as shown in the following example: